This page describes experimental support for exception checking in Scala 3. It is enabled by the language import

 can alternatively be expressed like this:

 CanThrow requirement outwards.
-But where are these abilities created in the first place?
+But where are these capabilities created in the first place?
 That's in the

 try expression.
 Given a